Here you can:

 Infectious disease scientists combine skills in clinical microbiology, immunology, parasitology and virology to study how diseases such as tuberculosis, diarrheal diseases, polio, COVID-19 and other communicable diseases develop and spread, how the environment influences their transmission and new solutions to prevent, detect and control disease transmission.

-As a student in Infectious Diseases, you will:
+As a student focusing on Infectious Diseases, you will:

 - Take common core courses introducing foundational concepts and skills, including: risk assessment, management and communication; assessment and management of exposures to environmental hazards; core principles of toxicology; and how to use a One Health approach to address complex challenges.